Diego-Hiriart/IngWeb-Backend-DiegoHiriart/README.md

 # IngWeb-Backend-DiegoHiriart
-Backend for the Web Engineering course
+Back end for the Web Engineering course

 ### This API is deployed in Heroku, you can find it here:
   -  https://ingweb-back-hiriart.herokuapp.com/